MATH 60604A - Statistical Modelling

-These notes by Léo Belzile (HEC Montréal) are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License and were last compiled on 2022-11-23.
+These notes by Léo Belzile (HEC Montréal) are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 A famous quote attributed to George Box claims that